 Yes, tyranny – with a capitol T that rhymes with P that stands for Predator unmanned aerial drone.
 Sorry, folks.
 If we think our assault rifles and extended magazines will help defend against a military armed with nuclear missiles and high-altitude bombers, we’ve got another thing coming.

 It’s not that I feel the country shouldn’t defend against tyranny.
-The founding fathers forged this country through treasonous resistance to tyranny, and it would be hypocritical to create a government which allow for the same.
+The founding fathers forged this country through treasonous resistance to tyranny, and it would be hypocritical to create a government which didn't allow for the same.
 What I’m saying is that we definitely have a problem.
 People keep dying at the hands of people intent on misusing their constitutional right.
 That’s undeniable.
 Yet, we don’t do much about it.
 And that’s not my opinion.
-That’s the opinion of the latest killer, according to several news outlets.
+That’s also the opinion of the latest killer, according to several news outlets.

 "I hope people call me insane,” he posted on social media just before the shooting.
 “Would that just be a big ball of irony?
 Yeah...
 I'm insane, but the only thing you people do after these shootings is 'hopes and prayers'...or 'keep you in my thoughts.’"

 The guy might have been insane.
 He probably saw some stuff overseas that helped him get to that point.
-But, if we truly believe 12 people are dead because of a mental health issue, our call to legislators should be better mental healthcare for veterans, or better screenings for gun ownership rather than defense of the Second Amendment.
+But, if we truly believe 12 people are dead because of a mental health issue, our call to legislators should be for better mental healthcare for veterans, or better screenings for gun ownership rather than defense of the Second Amendment.
 If mental health is really the driving force behind these deaths, our energy would be much better spent advocating changes to the current model.

 If only that were where the discussion were heading – a quest for potential solutions.

-Instead, some of simply want to end the conversation, call the horse dead and move on as we have been doing since before Chuck Schumer was even born.
+Instead, some simply want to end the conversation, call the horse dead and move on as we have been doing since before Chuck Schumer was even born.
 The weapons may change, the motives may change, but the issue hasn’t gone away.
 And neither should the discussion.
 I think at least some of you agree with me on that one.
 So don’t fire off your keyboard opposition into the open void of the internet and leave it at that.
 Talk with your neighbor who doesn’t see things the way you do.
 Consider some new solutions with an open mind.
 Read articles from your news network of choice and then see how your least favorite source covered the same thing.
 Don’t end the discussion.

 Otherwise, we may as well leave the flags where they were.